thuannguy/thuannguy.github.io/_posts/2017-09-10-how-to-start-a-blog.md

 The best time to write a blog post is when the following conditions are met:

-- When Sam has a fresh idea is his mind, aka before it fades away.
-I have many times had ideas about blog posts that I want to write and totally threw them away the day after.
+- When Sam has a fresh idea is his mind and before it fades away.
+Sam many times had ideas about blog posts before that he wanted to write and totally threw them away the day after.
 - When Sam has time to think about the idea well enough.
 - When Sam has time to write!
 - When Sam has polished his post and thus it is ready to publish now.
-Yep, the fact that he doesn't need to have a perfect blog post doesn't mean he can publish a crappy post.
+Yep, the fact that he doesn't need to have a perfect post doesn't mean he can publish a crappy post.

 Unfortunately, you can easily find that all the bullets above seem conflict to each other.
 One way which works for me is:

 - When I have an idea, I write it down immediately to either an unpublished post or OneNote.
-It is important to make sure it is synced to a source control or a cloud service.
-For example, when I fix a subtle bug which causes by an interesting issue, I can take quick note about it.
+For instance, when I fix a subtle bug which causes by an interesting issue, I can take quick note about it.
+Making sure it is synced to a source control or a cloud service is important because that helps you access update the idea from anywhere.
 - Think more about how I want to express it.
 Good time is during lunch or when I'm driving home.
 - For every new detail I think I can add to the post, I write it down ASAP.
 - In a weekend or at a late night, I can spend a couple of hours to turn all the quick notes into a good blog post.